d2l-ai/d2l-en/chapter_introduction/index.md

 has been triggered by an abundance of data arising from cheap sensors and Internet-scale applications, and by significant progress in computation, mostly through GPUs.
-Besides, the availability of efficient deep learning frameworks has made design and implementation of whole system optimization significantly easier, which is a key component in obtaining high performance.
+Furthermore, the availability of efficient deep learning frameworks has made design and implementation of whole system optimization significantly easier, and this is a key component in obtaining high performance.

 ## Exercises